Group Case Interview: How to Lead, Contribute, and Stand Out (2026)

 Worked Example: Full 45-Minute Group Case Walkthrough

 Setup: Four candidates — you, Alex, Jordan, and Maya.
-You are advising a regional grocery chain whose operating margins declined from 4.2% to 2.8% over two years.
-The board wants to understand the cause and prioritize three actions to recover to 4% margins within 18 months.
+Regional grocery chain, operating margins declined from 4.2% to 2.8% over two years.
+Board wants three actions to recover to 4% within 18 months.

-Materials: A five-exhibit packet including: (1) income statement with two years of data, (2) revenue by category, (3) store-level profitability, (4) competitor pricing benchmarks, (5) market overview.
+Materials: Five exhibits: (1) income statement, (2) revenue by category, (3) store-level profitability, (4) competitor pricing benchmarks, (5) market overview.

 Minutes 0–8: Individual Reading

-Read the board's question first — always read the question before the exhibits, so you know what to look for.
-As you read exhibits, annotate: circle unusual trends, mark numbers you want to calculate, put a question mark next to inconsistencies.
+Read the board's question first — always read the question before exhibits.
+Annotate: circle unusual trends, mark numbers to calculate, question mark inconsistencies.

 Key observations from the exhibits: